GameDevRichtofen-G/Game-Firing-Setup-/README.md

     def Update(self, DeltaTime, Use_delta_Time):
      """#->updates each frame"""
 ```
-Now lets call update function and begin function for all instance :
+Now lets call update function and begin function for all instances :
 ### Begin function
 add this before the while loop, this will loop through all main class instances and call on begin play function
 ```python